Margetuximab in Advanced HER2+ Breast Cancer

 The SOPHIA clinical trial enrolled 536 women with HER2 + metastatic breast cancer at 200 trial sites across North America, Europe and Asia.
 Patients were treated with either margetuximab or Herceptin® (trastuzumab) in combination with one of four chemotherapy agents (capecitabine, eribulin, gemcitabine or vinorelbine) and directly compared.
 All trial patients had previously received Herceptin and Perueta (pertuzumab), and approximately 90% had previously received ado-trastuzumab emtansine.

-Trial results were updated at the 2019 San Antonio Breast Cancer Symposia and margetuximab plus chemotherapy treated patients survived without cancer progression on average 5.8 months compared to was shown to prolong PFS compared with 4.9 months with Herceptin.
+Trial results were updated at the 2020 San Antonio Breast Cancer Symposia and margetuximab plus chemotherapy treated patients survived without cancer progression on average 5.8 months compared to 4.9 months with Herceptin.
 Margetuximab appeared to delay cancer progression more in patients with the CD16A genotype.

 Approximately 85% of patients in the study were carriers of the CD16A (FcγRIIIa) 158F allele, a biomarker which has been previously associated with a diminished clinical response to Herceptin and other antibodies.
 There was a 32% risk reduction with margetuximab compared to Herceptin in these patients.